hexroll/docs.hexroll.app/docs/getting-started/the-hex-map.md

 ![Map Toggles](/images/toggles.jpg)

-**Labels Visibility Toggle**
+**Labels Visibility Toggle**:
 Clicking the labels visibility toggle will hide or show map labels.

-**Color Saturation Toggle**
+**Color Saturation Toggle**:
 Clicking the color saturation toggle will switch between low color saturation and high color saturation modes.

 ## The Map Lock

 After generating a realm, your map will be `locked`.
-A locked maps is immutable.
+A locked map is immutable.
 This is what you want it to be most of the time.

 ![Map Lock](/images/lock.jpg)